5. Power Law Growth (L-curves)

 Power laws, or L-curves, are another useful growth curve, as they tell us how learning or performance increases in closed systems, temporary environments of fixed complexity.
 Power laws have similarities to the saturation phase of S-curves, though they are likely each due to different physical mechanisms.
 In either case, we see declining marginal learning over time.

-With a power-law curve, each time cumulative output doubles, learning improves by a fixed percentage (for example, 20%).
+With a power-law curve, each time cumulative output doubles, learning improves by a fixed percentage (for example, 20%, like Swenson’s law for photovoltaic panel manufacturing).
 For an individual doing practice trials to learn some new skill or method, or organization or industry of a fixed size learning production, if each of these are capable of a standard output each year, learning or performance will start out very rapid, as it is very easy to double a small batch size at first, but it will increasingly slow.
-Over time, there’s less new efficiency to be discovered, and less learning left to be done to improve performance.
+Over time, there’s less new efficiency to be discovered, and less total and marginal learning left to be done to improve performance.

 Many manufactured technologies improve their performance over time based on manufacturing experience curves, a type of industry learning curve.
 As these are power law curves, each time cumulative output volume doubles, value added costs fall by a constant percentage (for example, 10%, 20%, or 30%, as in the figure at right), a rate which will vary by industry and technology.
 When plotted on a non-log scale (picture left), we see the “L” shape of the L-curve, with declining learning/efficiency improvement over time with each new unit produced.